codestronaut/flutter-challenge-destini/README.md

 [<img alt="Flutter" src="https://img.shields.io/badge/Flutter%20-%2302569B.svg?&style=for-the-badge&logo=Flutter&logoColor=white" />][flutter]

 ### What App Is This?
 Hello there, today I continue my Flutter personal project journey.
-I create a trivia quiz app.
+I create a story game app called Destini.
 So, this app concept basically is a simple story game app that we can play.
-The user will get different ending based on their choice.
+The user will get a different ending based on their choice.
 This app is made with Flutter

 <img alt="Destini" src="https://raw.githubusercontent.com/codestronaut/flutter-challenge-destini/main/assets/Preview.jpg" />